-This topic provides information on setting up a Web server plug-in to route requests to a proxy server.
+This topic provides information on setting up a web server plug-in to route requests to a proxy server.

-An administrator may choose to set up a Web server, such as IBM HTTP Server, with the Web server plug-in as a front-end to the proxy server.
+An administrator might choose to set up a web server, such as IBM HTTP Server, with the web server plug-in as a front-end to the proxy server.
 The plug-in configuration file for such a topology cannot use the traditional plug-in configuration generation mechanism if the requests are routed through the proxy server.

-To generate the plugin-cfg.xml file to use with the Web server plug-in to route through the proxy server, complete the following steps:
+To generate the plugin-cfg.xml file to use with the web server plug-in to route through the proxy server, complete the following steps:

-- From the administrative console, click Servers > Server Types > WebSphere proxy servers > proxy_server_name > HTTP proxy server settings > Proxy settings. - 2.
+- 1. From the administrative console, click Servers > Server Types > WebSphere proxy servers > proxy server name > HTTP proxy server settings > Proxy settings. - 2.
 In the Generate plug-in configuration drop-down menu, select the appropriate scope. - 3.
 Optional: If you have a script that manually copies the plugin-cfg.xml file from the node to the plug-in installation location, enter the path to the script in the Plugin config change script field. - 4.
 In the Trusted Security Proxy field, add the hostname or IP address of the node for the plug-in that serves as the trusted intermediary for the proxy server. - 5.
 Click OK. - 6.
 Disable the automatic propagation of the plug-in if you are using IBM HTTP Server with remote administration.
 From the administrative console, click Servers > Server Types > Web Servers > web_server_name > Plug-in properties.
 Deselect Automatically propagate plugin configuration file.
 This will prevent WebSphere Application Server from copying the traditional plugin-cfg.xml file over the proxy server plugin-cfg.xml file. - 7.
 Save your changes. - 8.
 Stop and restart the proxy server.
-The plugin-cfg.xml file will be in the <install_root>/ /profile_dir>/etc/ directory unless your plugin was generated at server scope.
-If you generated the plugin for the server scope, the plugin-cfg.xml file will be in the <install_root>///etc/ <server_name> directory.
-If you do not have a script in the Plugin config change script field, manually copy the plugin-cfg.xml.
+The plugin-cfg.xml file will be in the {WAS ROOT}/profiles/ profilename/etc directory unless your plug-in was generated for the server scope.
+If you generated the plug-in for the server scope, the plugin-cfq.xml file will be in the {WAS ROOT}/profiles/ profilename/etc/server name directory.
 If you do not have a script in the Plugin config change script field, manually copy the plugin-cfg.xml file to the plug-in.